 If good morale is better for the company, you know that it goes hand-in-hand with something even better – better efficiency.
 An employee who is well trained obviously knows more about their job and all the technical aspects.
 That means when a problem crops up – and they inevitably do – this employee will be well-equipped to deal with that problem with fewer problems, and no need to go searching for help from higher up.
 When employees are well trained, companies run more smoothly.

 Of course, all of these “pros” for employee training are leading up to the one thing that companies truly care about – a better product.
-We have shown that employees who have been trained to be competitive in the market are happier at the company, they are more efficient, and their morale is better.
+We have shown that employees who have been trained to be competitive in the market are happiest in the company, they are more efficient, and their morale is better.
 The overall result is that the company’s product – whether it is a database, piece of equipment, or even a physical good – is better.
 And a better product will always be more competitive on the market.

 Reference: Pinal Dave (http://blog.sqlauthority.com)